-- CBH has decided that you cannot get a service you want because it is not a covered service. - CBH did not tell you its decision about a Complaint or Grievance you told CBH about within 30 or fewer days from when CBH received your Complaint or Grievance. - A denial of payment by CBH after a service(s) has been delivered because the service was provided without authorization by a provider not enrolled in the Pennsylvania Medical Assistance Program. - A denial of payment by CBH after a service(s) has been delivered because the service is not a covered service for the member.
+- → CBH has decided that you cannot get a service you want because it is not a covered service. - ⇒ CBH will not pay for a provider service you got. - → CBH did not tell you its decision about a Complaint or Grievance you told CBH about within 30 or fewer days from when CBH received your Complaint or Grievance. - → CBH has denied your request to disagree with CBH's decision that you have to pay your provider.